• Recipes

 Ingredient Notes

-These vegan blueberry pancakes are not only healthy, they're a breeze to make.
+These vegan blueberry pancakes are not only a healthy way to start the day, they're a breeze to make!
 Here's what you'll need:

-• 2 cups oat flour - I go through A LOT of oat flour, so lately I've been using this one by Anthony's to make life easier.
-But you can also make your own oat flour by blending rolled oats until fine.
+• 2 cups oat flour - I go through a lot of oat flour, so instead of making it myself from rolled oats, lately I've been using this one by Anthony's just to make life easier.
+If you prefer to make your own, simple blend the oats until they're the consistency of a coarse flour.
 Be sure to use certified gluten-free oats if needed.

-• 1 ⅓ cups light/lite canned coconut milk - I don't recommend substituting other non-dairy milks for this recipe; the specific fat/liquid content of light coconut milk works best as this recipe is written.
+• 1 ⅓ cups light/lite canned coconut milk - the specific fat/liquid content of light coconut milk works best as this recipe is written.
+If you really need to substitute, go with a rich plant milk like cashew or soy milk.

 • 2 teaspoons vanilla extract

 • 1 ⅓ cups blueberries - fresh berries work best, but frozen and thawed are also fine.
-Just be sure to drain away excess juice from the thawed berries (even still, you'll have some blue marbling in your pancakes).
+Just be sure to drain the juice from thawed berries (even still, you'll have some blue marbling in your pancakes).

 2-photos showing mixing wet and dry ingredients separately, then adding blueberries to batter.